 Accessing technology in public spaces is an important step towards gaining independence for individuals with disabilities.
 Assistive technology has finally shifted away from requiring users to own a single expensive device for one purpose, and now, many devices including the tecla-e can be used to perform almost all daily activities.
 Since tecla-e gives people with upper-body mobility impairments the ability to fully access smart devices, users can send and receive emails and text messages, browse the web, watch videos, launch and use apps, read books, change the TV channel or turn the heat up, make (or hang up) phone calls at any time.
 That’s a lot of things you can do with just one device.

 Gone are the days of connecting devices with long cables and using floppy discs to install applications.
 Now, a lot of assistive technology software is available as downloadable applications that can be used whenever and wherever you are.
 Some are even used specifically for when users with disabilities are exploring their environment, including AccessNow, which uses an interactive map to pinpoint locations in your area that are wheelchair accessible, helping users plan ahead and know what to expect from their outing.

 3. Voice Assistants

-The most widely used and developed virtual assistants are the ones integrated into personal technology like Apple’s Siri, Microsoft Cortana, Google Assistant and Amazon Alexa.
+The most widely used and developed voice assistants are the ones integrated into personal technology like Apple’s Siri, Microsoft Cortana, Google Assistant and Amazon Alexa.
 Artificial intelligence software like these can do almost anything a user asks it to do including text or call a friend, book an appointment into the calendar, check the weather and so much more just through speech.
-Virtual assistants reduce many barriers to accessing mobile technologies for individuals with physical disabilities, vision or hearing loss, but currently have not made strides to creating access for individuals with speech impairments.
-As they become more widely seen as a necessary daily aid, we hope to see virtual assistants become smarter and even more accessible.
+Voice assistants reduce many barriers to accessing mobile technologies for individuals with physical disabilities, vision or hearing loss, but currently have not made strides in creating access for individuals with speech impairments.
+As they become more widely seen as a necessary daily aid, we hope to see voice assistants become smarter and even more accessible.